-- Clients shall understand and be able to process the status codes in Table 14 as defined by the HTTP 1.1 Specification and constrained by additional requirements defined by this specification. - · Services shall respond with the status codes in Table 14 as defined in Description column. - Redfish services should not return the HTTP 100 status code.
+- Clients shall understand and be able to process the HTTP-defined status codes in Table 14 and constrained by additional requirements defined by this specification. - Services shall respond with the HTTP-defined status codes in Table 14 and constrained by additional requirements in the Description column. - Redfish services should not return the HTTP 100 status code.
 Using the HTTP protocol for a multipass data transfer should be avoided, except for the upload of extremely large data. - If no other status code in the 4xx range is appropriate for client-side errors, the default status code should be the HTTP 400 Bad Request status code. - If no other status code in the 5xx range is appropriate for service-side errors, the default status code should be the HTTP 500 Internal Server Error status code.